klebster2/vimrc/README.md

    pushd ~/.config/nvim && ./install.sh && popd
    ```

-4. That's it for now.
-I hope that you enjoy your neovim experience!
+### 4. That's it for now.

+   I hope you enjoy your neovim experience!

 # Usage notes and Useful commands

-The following section lists groups of useful commands, especially shortcuts.
+_The following section lists groups of useful commands, especially shortcuts._

----

 Some of the mappings listed below can be found within the following keymapping files: